 To these ends the Righteous Writing course will help you:

 The Righteous Writing course is adaptable to your schedule.
 Study at home and work at your own pace.
-You can even review the CDs several times, if necessary.
+You can even review the lectures on USB several times, if necessary.
 And the education received is expandable: I provide a full bibliography of the best in recommended reading so that you can continue your study after completing the course.

 WHO WILL BENEFIT